 - fitter machinist

-- toolmaker

 - refrigeration mechanic

-- maintenance fitter
+- toolmaker maintenance fitter

 Air conditioning mechanic

 In this course you will work to develop the skills and knowledge described in each unit of competency.
 To be assessed as competent you must demonstrate your ability to satisfactorily complete the tasks required in the assessments.